 If you sustain a toe injury due to a car accident and it was totally or partially due to the fault of another driver or vehicle owner, you can claim compensation from the owner of the vehicle that caused the accident through their Compulsory Third Party insurer.

-Jeff crashes his motorcycle and sustains severe foot and toe injuries when a speeding vehicle collides with him.
+Example: Jeff crashes his motorcycle and sustains severe foot and toe injuries when a speeding vehicle collides with him.
 Jeff can claim compensation from the owner of the speeding car through its CTP insurer.